e40/bink/bash_sshagent.md

 # Automatic SSH agent handling

-The code in bash_sshagent provides BASH support for running a single SSH agent on the machines you sit at, and using that agent on the network of machines that you use.
-The file is intended to be sourced by
+The code in bash_sshagent provides BASH support for running a single SSH agent on the machines you sit at (RDP into a machine counts as sitting at), and using that agent on the network of machines that you use.
+The file is intended to be sourced by $HOME/.bashrc.
-$HOME/.bashrc.

 It is used daily on macOS, Linux and Windows (via Cygwin).